whipowill/quake-mod-scarlet/README.md

 ## Features

+Every feature in this mod is optional and configurable.

 - **User Control** - take control of the game w/ a host of new config options
 - **Multiplayer Bots** - add robot players to deathmatch, teamplay, and coop games
 - **Copper Tweaks** - all the vanilla+ improvements from the popular [Copper](http://lunaran.com/copper/) mod (v1.20)